Battle of Big Bethel: Union attacks at Big Bethel

 Union skirmishers went forward to try to determine the strength of the Confederate position.
 Most were driven back immediately.
-Two companies from the 5th New York led by Captain Kilpatrick and Captain John G. Butler, the General's nephew, advanced across an open field with only a few trees, a shed and a house for cover.
+Two companies from the 5th New York led by Captain Kilpatrick and Captain John G. Butler, the General's nephew, advanced across an open field with only a few trees, a shed, and a house for cover.
 An artillery shot went through the house and killed one of the men.
 Around noon, the 3rd New York Infantry led by Colonel Townsend came forward to the skirmishers' position.
 They tried to attack the forward Confederate position but could advance only to within 500 ft before being forced to lay down due to the heavy Confederate fire.
-Townsend feared he was being flanked and began to withdraw just as the Confederate howitzer facing his position broke and the Confederate commander in the redoubt, Colonel William D. Stuart, pulled his 200 men of the 3rd Virginia Infantry back to a hill near the church.
+Townsend feared he was being flanked and began to withdraw just as the Confederate howitzer facing his position broke and the Confederate commander in the redoubt, Colonel Stuart, pulled his 200 men of the 3rd Virginia Infantry back to a hill near the church.
 Stuart also feared he was being flanked.
 Part of the 5th New York Infantry which was attacking alongside the 3rd New York temporarily seized this position but were unable to hold it.
 Townsend had nothing to fear from the men on his left because they were a company of his own regiment who had become separated from the main body.
 By the time this was discovered, Townsend had pulled back.
 Magruder did not want to give up the advantageous forward position and sent Stuart back with another howitzer and reinforcements from the 1st North Carolina Volunteer Infantry Regiment.
 This Confederate move and Townsend's retreat left the 5th New York unsupported and they had to withdraw from their captured position as well.
-Renewed fire from the regained Confederate position insured that neither Townsend nor Duryee would move forward against this position again.
+Renewed fire from the regained Confederate position ensured that neither Townsend nor Duryee would move forward against this position again.